-- A. No person shall, within the unincorporated area of the county, construct, repair, reconstruct or destroy any well, abandoned well, cathodic protection well, geothermal heat exchange well, monitoring well, or test well unless a written permit has first been obtained from the Health Officer as provided in this chapter, and the work conforms to the conditions of such permit and this chapter.
-Applications for such permits shall be made on the forms provided for that purpose and in accordance with procedures established by the Health Officer. - B. A Coastal zone permit shall be required for any well proposed to be drilled in the coastal zone unless exempt or excluded as provided in Chapter 13.20. - C. Well permits are ministerial unless the proposed well will serve a water system that is regulated by the State Department of Health Services or issuance of the well permit requires one or more discretionary approvals pursuant to Chapter 13.20, 16.20, 16.30, 16.32, or 16.42 of the Santa Cruz County Code. - D. Each such application shall be accompanied by a filing fee set by resolution of the Board of Supervisors.
-No part of the fee shall be refundable. - E. Within ten business days after receipt of a complete application including all studies or additional information requested by the Health Officer, the County Health Officer shall either grant or deny the permit.
-Well permits shall be issued only if the proposed well is in compliance with all applicable county codes and will be located on a legal lot of record.
-Well permits may be approved with specific requirements to comply with this Chapter. - F. At the discretion of the Health Officer and prior to the commencement of any work, an emergency approval may be granted for any work for which a permit is required by this Chapter if the Health Officer determines that a sudden, unexpected occurrence demands immediate action to prevent loss of or damage to life, health, property or essential public services, and it is not practical to obtain a permit before the commencement of the work.
+(EG) Within 10-20 business days after receipt of a complete application including all studies or additional information requested by the Health Officer, the County Health Officer shall either grant or deny the permit.
+Well permits shall be issued only if the proposed well is in compliance with all applicable County codes and will be located on a legal lot of record.
+Well permits may be approved with specific requirements to comply with this chapter.

+(HF) At the discretion of the Health Officer and prior to the commencement of any work, an emergency approval may be granted for any work for which a permit is required by this chapter if the Health Officer determines that a sudden, unexpected occurrence demands immediate action to prevent loss of or damage to life, health, property or essential public services, and it is not practical to obtain a permit before the commencement of the work.
 The Health Officer may request, at the applicant's expense, verification by a qualified professional of the nature of and solutions to the emergency situation.
 In all cases in which emergency work is necessary, a permit shall be applied for within three working days after commencement of the work.
-If emergency approval by the Health Officer is not requested or an application is not submitted within the specified time, the work shall be considered a violation of this Chapter.
-The applicant for a permit for any such emergency work shall demonstrate that all work performed is in compliance with the technical standards of Section 7.70.090 of this Chapter.
+If emergency approval by the Health Officer is not requested or an application is not submitted within the specified time, the work shall be considered a violation of this chapter.
+The applicant for a permit for any such emergency work shall demonstrate that all work performed is in compliance with the technical standards of SCCC 7.70.090.